 What Works Scotland was set up to inform public service reform in Scotland guided by the 2011 Christie Commission.

-In this seminar, What Works Scotland will share and discuss key learning from the programme, offering an overview of findings from eight areas of research and practice:
+In this seminar, What Works Scotland shared and discuseedkey learning from the programme, offering an overview of findings from eight areas of research and practice:

-There will be short presentations and group discussions to make sense of the research and consider implications for policy development and frontline practice.
-This will include a panel session involving perspectives from across the public service reform landscape.
-The purpose is to take stock of where we are in the implementation of the Christie Commission agenda and shed light on priorities for the next stage of public service reform.
+There were short presentations and group discussions to make sense of the research and consider implications for policy development and frontline practice.
+This included a panel session involving perspectives from across the public service reform landscape.
+The purpose was to take stock of where we were in the implementation of the Christie Commission agenda and shed light on priorities for the next stage of public service reform.

-What Works Scotland provocations will be presented by What Works Scotland co-directors Dr Oliver Escobar and Professor Nick Watson, followed by table discussions based on the provocations, and a question and answer session.
+What Works Scotland provocations were presented by What Works Scotland co-directors Dr Oliver Escobar and Professor Nick Watson, followed by table discussions based on the provocations, and a question and answer session.

-A panel will then also contribute their thoughts for questions and discussion.
-Panel members will include:
+A panel contributed their thoughts for questions and discussion.
+Panel members included:

 - Fiona Garven, Scottish Community Development Centre

 - The event was held on Tuesday, 21 May 2019 at The Lighthouse, Glasgow